benjdj6/timecrunch/README.md

 * Convert all weight to g on backend

+* Assign g and ml conversions to universal_unit value

 * Create weight conversion table

 * Backend metric to imperial conversions (and reverse)